rocky/python-spark/NEW-FEATURES.rst

 and other things like that.

 More recently, I the ability to callback before each reduction so additional checks can be peformed before a reduction.
-In an amgiguous grammar useful as it helps distinguish which rule should be used among many.
+In an ambiguous grammar useful as it helps distinguish which rule should be used among many.